State of New Jersey

 (1) Protests and interpretations must be submitted to the County Chairman for a decision

-(2) County Chairman may request that the District Coordinator and/ or District Vice Chairman conduct a hearing and render a decision on any manner.
+(2) County Chairman may request that the District Vice Chairman conduct a hearing and render a decision on any manner.
 An answer must be given within seventy-two (72) hours in writing.
 After following the organizational structure, an appeal of such a decision may be made to the Department Committee. .
-(Organizational Structure: After League Chairman to District Vice Chairman and District Coordinator.
-After District Vice Chairman and District Coordinator to State Chairman/Committee).
+(Organizational Structure: After League Chairman to District Vice Chairman.
+After District Vice Chairman to State Chairman/Committee).

-(1) The required process for a protest above the League Chairman is to document the issue and submit it to the District Coordinator and the District Vice Chairman.
+(1) The required process for a protest above the League Chairman is to document the issue and submit it to the District Vice Chairman.
 They will review, consult with appropriate State Committee members, the State Rules Interrupter and render a decision.

 RULE #5 - TEAM AND PLAYER CERTIFICATION

 (A) Background Check for Coaches - It is required that all teams do background checks on their Coaches.
-Teams submitting their application for participating in New Jersey American Legion Baseball will not be approved by the State Baseball Chairman unless the individual who initiated the application has passed his background check.
-Upon doing “Final Submit”, Teams and Team Rosters will not be approved by the State Baseball Chairman unless the manager and all coaches have passed their background check.
+Coaches are also required to take and pass any on-line course required.
+Teams submitting their application for participating in New Jersey American Legion Baseball will not be approved by the State Baseball Chairman unless the individual who initiated the application has passed his background check and taken any required on-line course.
+Upon doing “Final Submit”, Teams and Team Rosters will not be approved by the State Baseball Chairman unless the manager and all coaches have passed their background check and taken any required on-line course.
 This is enforced by the computer systems logic and cannot be waivered

 (1) Any team or County Baseball Chairman having a particular problem regarding player's eligibility, territorial boundary lines, or other problems not covered by either the National or State Rules, is required to communicate with their respective District Coordinators and District Vice Chairman prior to May 15th.
 The District Vice Chairman will consult with the State Chairman as required.